Artist: G.B. Grayson & Henry Whitter

 Myra Barnett Miller [as Tom Dula]

-Frank Proffitt [credits his grandmother who witnessed the hanging of Tom Dula; she claims she heard Tom sing this song in his own Statesville cell; version the Kingston Trio knew; Anne & Frank Warner recording; both Proffitt and Warner sued the Kingston Trio and eventually received a portion of the royalties]
+Frank Proffitt [credits his grandmother who witnessed the hanging of Tom Dula; she claims she heard Tom sing this song in his own Statesville cell; version the Kingston Trio knew; Anne & Frank Warner recording; both Proffitt and Warner sued the Kingston Trio landing them a portion of the royalties]

 Frank Warner [as Hang Down Your Head Tom Dooley; John & Alan Lomax helped arrange it; this is the version The Kingston Trio knew through Erik Darling]